 All in all, this is certainly no children’s movie, but one if not THE best adaptation of Dicken’s work.
 Some might argue that the 1984 version and all kinds of older adaptations are more enjoyable, but except for the Muppets version and of course Scrooged I always found them rather boring, playing it safe with their family-friendly attitude and less special-effects heavy presentation.
 Let’s be honest, the costumes as well as the acting haven’t aged well, so I’d choose Robert Zemeckis’ darker re-imagination of the source material any day.

-Buy the digital version for PC on
+Buy the BD on

 If you liked reading this article, make sure you pay a visit to Future Sack which kindly features it as well, and every LIKE or comment is appreciated on EMR’s Facebook page or FS’s Facebook page :).
 Or FOLLOW the blog on EMR’s Twitter page.

-Using the GOG link and buying the product also helps ;).
+Using the Amazon link and buying the product also helps ;).